pbroschwitz/teal/README.md

 # Syntax

-A teal file looks a lot like LESS or SCSS at the first glance – except that it also contains placeholders which tell teal where content should be placed:
+A Teal file looks a lot like LESS or SCSS at the first glance – except that it also contains placeholders which tell Teal where content should be placed:

 Here is a simple example, lets call it `el/teaser.tl`: